Digital-Shane/jellyfin-on-macos/README.md

 5. Navigate to `http://localhost:8096` in your browser.
 6. Follow the initial setup wizard.
    - [Use this guide](https://jellyfin.org/docs/general/server/libraries/) to add libraries instead of creating them during setup.

+## Turn off Sleep

+The media server won't be much good if it shuts down when not interacted with.

+1. Open the `Settings` app.
+2. Open the `Energy` sections.
+3. Enable `Prevent automatic sleeping when the display is off`.

 ## Remote Connection